DaanGamesDG/holiday-countdown/README.md

   </a>
 </p>

-> I useless holiday countdown I created because I was extremly bored.
+> A holiday countdown I created because I was extremly bored.
 It shows how many days, hours, minutes and seconds there are left before I can finally think about doing nothing for the next 6 weeks.
 Do with it what ever you want, it has the MIT license so nothing special.
 You can checkout the [demo](https://countdown.daangamesdg.tk/) if you want to know how it looks like!

 ## Author